ahw/vim-hooks/README.md

 or by running `:help autocmd-events`.
-If you want to include other events manually you can tweak the plugin by just following the example of what is already in place for `BufWritePost`, `CursorHold`, and the other events listed above (you'll find it easily by grepping the code).
+If you want to include other events manually you can tweak the plugin by just following the example of what is already in place for `BufWritePost`, `CursorHold`, and the other events listed above (you'll find them easily by grepping the code).
 You can also raise an issue or pull request.

 Example usage